 The Critical Criteria to choose the Right Shipping Carrier for your Ecommerce Business

 As an ecommerce seller, you have to juggle myriad requirements to keep your business running smoothly ensuring customer satisfaction and profitability.
 Getting the art of shipping right is crucial to an ecommerce player as this is the deciding factor for customer loyalty.
 The package must reach the customer in time at the right address.
 A touchy point in the supply chain is how a shipping carrier must be chosen to deliver your products.
 As you give away the control over your products to another outfit it is natural to feel anxious and wonder if the shipping carrier also aligns with your requirements, and takes ownership to deliver promptly, reliably and accurately.
 Currently for customers, a satisfying delivery experience takes precedence over product range and price savings, in order to remain loyal to your enterprise.
-Hence, choosing the right shipping partner is paramount.
+Hence, choosing the best shipping carrier partner is paramount.
 Here’s a checklist for you to tick-off:

-- Platform Integration: The shipping carrier’s software should successfully integrate with the seller’s ecommerce platform and other ecommerce solutions.
+- Platform Integration: The shipping carrier’s software should successfully integrate with the seller’s ecommerce platform and other ecommerce tools and solutions.
 If the seller is on multiple ecommerce platforms then multichannel integration is vital along with scalability for a growing business.

 - Pricing: A lookout on pricing should be based on which shipping carrier is the cheapest and fastest with least compromise on quality of other requirements.
 Thus, your profit margin can be maximized.
 Is the carrier ready for negotiations on pricing in the future to accommodate fluctuations in sales is also to be considered.